-What is acidity and why should you be able to taste it in coffee?
-Is it good or bad?
+Acidity is a revered but contentious attribute in specialty coffee.
+Loved by third wave consumers and prized by competition judges, it’s also often a cause for confusion.
+So what is acidity and why should you be able to taste it in coffee?
+Why are some coffees more acidic than others?
 And how do you accentuate or minimize it in roasting or brewing?

 Never fear: I’m about to answer all these questions and more.
 Let’s get started.

 Lee este artículo en español Preparación y Tueste: ¿Por Qué Hay Cafés Más Ácidos Que Otros?

 Ready for brewing.
 Credit: The Japan Coffee Man®

 Lively, tangy, sharp, bright, fruity, sparkling… these are all different words that have been used to describe acidity.
 But while we have plenty of adjectives for it, none of them really explain it.